refinedev/refine/examples/multi-tenancy-strapi/README.md

 > 🚨 This example has been moved to the Enterprise Edition.
-However, we still have a version available for the Community.
-You can check it out [here](_TODO_).
+[You can see live-preview here.](https://refine.dev/templates/multitenancy-strapi/)

 <div align="center" style="margin: 30px;">
 <a href="https://refine.dev/">